 In anticipation of the exciting return of Soar Over Taiwan at Flyover Canada, we've been doing some research into this fascinating and surprising island nation.
 Here are five of the most amazing things we've learned about Taiwan:

 1. Spectacular National Parks.
 Taiwan has a rich and varied landscape, where lush green forested mountains hug jagged coasts and low plains stretch to the sea.
-There are nine national parks that represent an incredible variety in flora, fauna and landscape.
+There are nine national parks and one national nature park that represent Taiwan’s incredible variety in flora, fauna and landscape.
 One of the most popular is Taroko National Park, which is a source of immense pride to the locals.
 There are big peaks, deep marble canyons, waterfalls and lots of wildlife to be found here.
 Great hiking and superb photo opportunities abound!

 2. Picturesque Tea Farms.
 Taiwan has a rich tea culture, and tea farms dot the hillsides.
 One of the most scenic is the Ruan'an Bagua Tea Farm in the Shiding District south of Taipei, where hill after perfect hill of lush rows of tea bushes hug rugged cliffs.
 At this location and this elevation, the renowned 'spring tea' plants thrive in their ideal climate.
 It's an incredibly peaceful place.
-And when the mist rolls in, the place turns truly enchanting.
+And when the mist rolls in, it becomes truly enchanting.

 4. Biking, Biking, Biking.
 Taiwan is relatively small and compact, and has some of the best cycling anywhere in Asia.
 Locals take biking seriously here — from extensive bike lanes to a road culture that respects cyclists.
-Throughout the country, you'll find 'Bike Aid Stations" at police stations where you can rest, fuel up, use the toilet, fix your bike, get directions and meet other cyclists.
+Throughout the country, you'll find "Bike Aid Stations" at police stations where you can rest, fuel up, use the washroom, fix your bike, get directions and meet other cyclists.